-Justin has specialised experience working on social communications projects alongside more traditional design and promotion.
-Versed in a wide range of media, from print, branding and promotions, to web, multimedia, photography and digital video, his design practice has focused on dealing with social, environmental and cultural issues.
-In New Zealand he’s worked for a wide range of clients, from local government, government-funded agencies to NGOs, health promotion agencies and arts and culture organisations.
-In the UK he acted as design and production manager for international development agency Christian Aid, and has worked in design roles in Australia and Ireland.
+Justin has extensive experience working on wide-ranging communications projects across print, branding and promotions, to web, multimedia, photography and digital video.
+In NZ he’s worked for local government, NGOs and change agencies, education providers and research entities, and arts and culture organisations.
+In the UK he acted as design and production manager for international humanitarian agency Christian Aid, and has worked in leading design roles in Australia and Ireland.

-Justin has been actively involved with organisations and networks promoting social justice and sustainability, (including 350 Aotearoa, Intersect NZ, Global Climate Change Week) as well as working in community youth development as a counsellor and performance educator.
-He has also served as a lecturer and examiner across a number of university design programmes both in New Zealand and Australia.
-He holds a postgraduate degree in design, a BA in sociology/anthropology, and an MA in cultural geography.
+Justin has been actively involved with collaborative networks promoting social justice, as well as social innovation, including Intersect NZ, Global Climate Change Week, and Social Design Sydney.
+He has also served as lecturer and examiner across university design programmes in both New Zealand and Australia.
+He holds a undergraduate and postgraduate degrees in design, a BA in sociology/anthropology, an MA and PhD in cultural geography.

 Working as a photographer, Stuart has focused on cultural and indigenous issues.
 He has been a participant and documentor of a number of Hikoi, and has documented and written about Maori and Pasifika cultural arts.
-His work in Indonesia investigated traditional arts as well as the notion of ‘cultural portrait’ within a globally knowledgeable society.
-His current, more abstract work, explores uncertainty within an uncertain landscape.
+His current explores uncertainty within an uncertain landscape.
 He has also been actively involved with PhotoForum, an online portal for NZ photographers, for over 18 years, co-organising several large exhibitions and managing their website (until 2017).